d1manson/jsonl-schema-validator/README.md

   registers.
 The most customised thing here was spun out into a spearate repo [here](https://github.com/d1manson/rust-simd-psmap), though note that the version here is even more tuned for the specific usecase of parsing json.
+- It shares work amongst a pool of threads.

 ## SIMD fun - some details